pyaritra/J1059/README.md

 separate file for newlines list ,/ multi gaussian model for blended lines ,/

 ### In process
-incorporating the errors in the fitted models and combining them to subplots.
+incorporating the errors in the fitted models